Lower and Upper Division is determined according to the number of credits which an undergraduate student has completed. The classifications are:

 Please refer to the Registration Calendar for term specific tuition cancellation dates.

-Tuition, not including the Registration Fee, may be cancelled in accordance with the following schedule when students officially withdraw from classes.
+Tuition and Fees may be cancelled in accordance with the following schedule when students officially drop from classes.

 - Classes meeting 9 - 15 weeks: Students who officially withdraw from scheduled classes before the 3rd week of classes are entitled to a 100% tuition cancellation and 0% thereafter.